Coronation of the Spanish monarch: Felipe VI

 Felipe VI takes the oath before the Cortes Generales during the proclamation ceremony at the Palacio de las Cortes, Madrid, 19 June 2014.

 On 2 June 2014, King Juan Carlos announced his intent to abdicate in Felipe's favor.
 As required by the Constitution of Spain, the Council of Ministers began deliberations the following day on an organic law to give effect to the abdication.
 The law had to be passed by a majority of all members of the Congress of Deputies, the lower house of the Cortes Generales.
 According to Jesús Posada, the president of the Congress of Deputies, Felipe could be proclaimed king as early as 18 June.
 On 4 June, El País of Madrid reported that Felipe would indeed be proclaimed king on 18 June.

-Felipe ascended the throne at the stroke of midnight on 19 June; his father had given his sanction to the organic law effecting his abdication just hours earlier.
+Felipe ascended the throne on the formal publication of the organic law in the Boletín Oficial del Estado at midnight on 19 June; his father had given his sanction to the organic law effecting his abdication just hours earlier.
 The next morning, after receiving the Captain General's sash from his father (symbolizing the transfer of royal and military power), he was formally sworn in and proclaimed king in a low-key ceremony held in the Cortes.
 He swore to uphold the Constitution before formally being proclaimed king by Posada.
 Upon his accession, he became the youngest monarch in Europe, being nine months younger than King Willem-Alexander of the Netherlands.